 The underlying atomic structure of the ketones is what captured the attention of researchers.
-The structure is much like that of the stimulant synephrine and of a main component of chili peppers called capsaicin.
+The structure is much like that of the stimulant synephrine and of the main component of chili peppers called capsaicin.

 Studies into these other molecules have proven their metabolism-boosting properties.
 Because of the similarity in structure, the working hypothesis was that the ketones could do the same.